nRF24/CircuitPython_nRF24L01/docs/api.rst

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.pipe

-  This function returns information about the data pipe that received the next available payload in the RX FIFO buffer.

   :returns:
       - `None` if there is no payload in RX FIFO.
       - The `int` identifying pipe number [0,5] that received the next available payload in